- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

-Although they are calm in attitude, they still have energy to work overtime.
-These fur-babies are jumpers.
+Although they are calm in attitude, they still have the energy to work overtime.

 Make sure you have a high fence in the areas where they are not on a leash.

-This stigmatized breed is usually not thought of as a therapy dogs, but its use as police dogs, search and rescue dogs, and guide dogs show that it is.
+This stigmatized breed is usually not thought of as a therapy dog.

 They are friendly and gentle unless trained to be otherwise.